-My mother usually prepares this palatable rice on the day when we all return home after a long summer vacation as it does not require any vegetable and can be prepared with commonly available ingredients.
-She simply serves with appalam, koozhvatral and vadagam.
+My mother usually prepares this palatable rice on the day when we all return home after a long summer vacation as it does not require any vegetable and it can be prepared with commonly available ingredients.
+She simply serves this rice dish with appalam, koozh vatral and vadagam.
 But on other days she used to serve this rice with cluster bean stir-fry (kothavarai poriyal) or okra stir-fry (vendaikai poriyal) and coriander seeds chutney.

-Please check below the recipe for delicious thuvaram paruppu sadham rice:
+Please find below the recipe for delicious thuvaram paruppu sadham rice:

 Time taken: 30 min